 Large landmark sculptures for public spaces

-Elegant sculptures for hotel lobbies and commercial buildings
+Elegant pieces for hotel lobbies and commercial buildings

 Landscape sculptures for gardens or waterfront areas

-Because the material is strong and corrosion resistant, these sculptures can also work well in outdoor environments such as coastal areas, deserts, or urban plazas.
+Because stainless steel is strong and corrosion-resistant, these sculptures also work well outdoors, in environments like coastal areas, deserts, or urban plazas.

 Higher Grade Stainless Steel Is Harder to Forge